bibartanjha/arkanoid-python/README.md

 ## Instructions on running game
 Run `python game.py` to start the game

-Press w to start the game

-Press q or w for pause and play, respectively
+Press q or w for pause and play, respectively.
+Also, press w to start the game and start each new round.

 Use right and left arrow buttons to move paddle